chiptrontech/WiredQTv1.0/ReadMe.md

 5. And, you're good to go!
 Yay!

+      > Note: Make sure that Python37 is in the same directory as your WiredQT folder.
       ***For ease of use, you may download Python37 with added dependencies on this google drive link: https://drive.google.com/file/d/1-QKWjbWvoe6L4I3DzGOqu-0Z-jjApl0V/view?usp=sharing***